Cerebral Palsy and Birth Asphyxia

 Birth Asphyxia and Brain Damage

 When a baby is deprived of oxygen, the pH levels and blood gas levels are usually altered, which places the infant at a heightened risk for cerebral hypoxia and acidosis, and increased carbon dioxide entering the bloodstream.
-This results in fetal acidosis, which can lead to brain damage.
+This can lead to brain damage.

-During this stage, a baby can lose glucose and a number of important nutrients.
+During this stage, a baby can have less glucose and a number of important nutrients.
 This can cause waste matter to remain in the infant’s brain, creating the potential for additional medical problems.

-The severity of an infant’s brain damage will depend of the how severe the birth asphyxia is, how long they’re deprived of oxygen, the age of the infant (newborns born prematurely run a much higher risk of developing brain damage if deprived of oxygen), and how the physician and medical staff handle the situation both during and after the baby’s birth.
+The severity of an infant’s brain damage will depend of the how severe the birth asphyxia is, how long they’re deprived of oxygen, the age of the infant (newborns born prematurely run a much higher risk of developing brain damage if deprived of oxygen), and how the physician, nursing, and respiratory therapy staff handle the situation both during and after the baby’s birth.

 If birth asphyxia causes brain damage during birth, the baby usually develops hypoxic ischemic encephalopathy (HIE) shortly after being born.
 HIE is a neurological impairment caused by low oxygen or lack of oxygen.
 HIE is one of the leading causes of infant mortality or severe impairments after birth.